18F/joining-18f/pages/open-positions.md

 - You must have availability to interview prior to Friday, September 23, 2016.
 - You must be in the D.C. area or willing to relocate to D.C.
 Unfortunately, we can’t provide relocation assistance.

-If you’re interested in these opportunities, please email [join18f@gsa.gov](mailto:join18f@gsa.gov) and reference the position you are interested in.
+If you’re interested in these opportunities, please email a detailed resume to [join18f@gsa.gov](mailto:join18f@gsa.gov) and reference the position you are interested in.
 You may apply to more than one role.

 **Environmental Protection Agency (EPA) Roles**